 Select whether the mineral is present or not by entering a 1 or a 0 into column H next to the mineral's name on the Input sheet.
 A limit of 40 minerals may be selected to analyze at one time.
-It also is possible to select how the mineral will be reported by changing the values in column K (for a non-clay enter 2; for a clay enter 3; or for no report enter 1), and whether or not the mineral will be subjected to extended clay analysis, should this option be chosen in cell B22, by changing the settings in column J (for extended clay analysis, enter a 1 for the chosen miineral in column J).
-These two columns already have been optimized for the standard minerals listed.
+It also is possible to select how the mineral will be reported by changing the values in column K (for a non-clay enter 2; for a clay enter 3; or for no report enter 1), and whether or not the mineral may be subjected to extended clay analysis, should this option be chosen in cell B22, by changing the settings in column J (for extended clay analysis, enter a 1 for the chosen mineral in column J).
+These two columns already have been optimized for the minerals listed.
 Minerals also can be chosen to undergo AutoShift by entering a 1 in column I, as will be discussed below.
 Check on the Full Pattern sheet that cells C6 to C47 are set to zero.
 These cells shift the standard patterns in steps of 0.02 degrees two-theta, and can be set to zero automatically by entering -1 in cell B14 of the Input sheet, and by starting the program (enter the number for any option in cell B22, and click the Start button).

 To analyze a single sample after having chosen the minerals present, set cells B11, B14, B16 and B18 to 0, and B22 to 2.
 Press the Start button.
 The weight percents will appear automatically in the Result sheet at the end of the calculation.
-The total may differ from 100 percent by plus or minus 5 percent or more, because each mineral is analyzed separately, and there are small, unavoidable inaccuracies due to sample preparation and to variability in the chemistry and microstructure of the minerals.
+The total may differ from 100 percent by plus or minus 5 percent or more, because each mineral is analyzed separately, and there are small, unavoidable inaccuracies due to sample preparation (especially due to inhomogeneous mixing of zincite and sample) and to variability in the chemistry, orientation and microstructure of the minerals.
+Weight percents for the Reynolds Cup samples (stored in the Auto XRD sheet) may total to considerably more than 100% because they were prepared and X-rayed differently than the recommendations given here, and therefore do not perfectly fit the standards currently found in the program.
+However, accurate results are achieved for these samples by normalization to 100% (see Appendix 10).

 After the calculation, check the graphs in the Full Pattern sheet to see the goodness of fit between the calculated and measured X-ray intensities.
 The red, calculated pattern should match the blue, measured pattern.
 If some peaks are not accounted for, more minerals may have to be chosen present in column H of the Input sheet, or the intensities of one or more of the standard XRD patterns may have to be shifted (discussed in the following paragraph).
+The two theta angle for a peak can be found by pointing the mouse arrow to the peak maximum.
 The last worksheet in the program, Common Lines (Brown and Brindley, 1980), is helpful for identifying XRD peaks for common minerals.
 Calculations of Bragg's Law for converting two-theta angles into d-spacings, and vice versa, also can be found in this sheet.